Nonparametric learning from Bayesian models with randomized objective functions: Illustrations

 Random forests (RF) \cite{Breiman2001} is an ensemble learning method that is widely used and has demonstrated excellent general performance \cite{Fernandez-Delgado2014}.
-We construct a Bayesian RF (BRF), via NP learning with decision trees, under a prior mixing distribution (scenario [S3] in Section \ref{sec:intro}).
-This enables the incorporation of prior information, via a prior prediction function, in a principled way that is not available to RF.
+We construct a Bayesian RF (BRF), via NPL with decision trees, under a prior mixing distribution (a variant of [S1]).
+This enables the incorporation of prior information, via synthetic data generated from a prior prediction function, in a principled way that is not available to RF.
 The step-like generative likelihood function arising from the tree partition structure does not reflect our beliefs about the true sampling distribution; the trees are just a convenient compression of the data.
 Because of this we simply update the prior in the MDP by specifying $\pi(\gamma | x_{1:n}) = \pi(\gamma)$.
-Details of our implementation of BRF can be found in Appendix \ref{app:brf}.
+Details of our implementation of BRF can be found in Section 3 of the Supplementary Material.